nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The sections below give more details for each component.

 ### UI component
-The source code can be found in [Ui.java](https://github.com/AY2122S2-CS2113T-T10-4/tp/blob/master/src/main/java/seedu/MindMyMoney/Ui.java)
+The source code can be found in [`Ui.java`](https://github.com/AY2122S2-CS2113T-T10-4/tp/blob/master/src/main/java/seedu/mindmymoney/Ui.java)

 ![ui_diagram](images/ui_diagram.png)
 <br/> Fig 3 - Ui Class Diagram

-The UI component consists of a`Ui`and`PrintStrings`class.
+The UI component consists of a `Ui` and `PrintStrings` class.

 The UI component:
-- Prints the welcome banner and message on startup, as well as a financial tip from the`PrintStrings`class.
+- Prints the welcome banner and message on startup, as well as a financial tip from the `PrintStrings` class.
-- Prints`>`before the user's input, to help the user differentiate between their input and an output from the application.
+- Prints `>` before the user's input, to help the user differentiate between their input and an output from the application.
 - Reads input from the user.

 <br/>

 ### Parser component
-The source code can be found in [Parser.java](https://github.com/AY2122S2-CS2113T-T10-4/tp/blob/master/src/main/java/seedu/MindMyMoney/Parser.java)
+The source code can be found in [`Parser.java`](https://github.com/AY2122S2-CS2113T-T10-4/tp/blob/master/src/main/java/seedu/mindmymoney/Parser.java)

 ![parser_diagram](images/parser_diagram.png)
 <br/> Fig 4 - Parser Class Diagram

-The Parser component consists of a`Parser`, `Functions`, `ExpenditureList` and `Expenditure`class
+The Parser component consists of a `Parser`, `Functions`, `ExpenditureList` and `Expenditure` class

 The Parser component:
-- Receives user's input and splits it into the Command Type and Description using the`Functions`class.
+- Receives user's input and splits it into the Command Type and Description using the `Functions` class.
-- Uses the`itemList`, which is an`ExpenditureList`object, to instantiate a`Command`object based on the Command Type.
+- Uses the `itemList`, which is an `ExpenditureList` object, to instantiate a `Command` object based on the Command Type.
-- Returns the`Command`object that can then be executed.
+- Returns the `Command` object that can then be executed.

-We pass in the`itemList`to the`Command`object instead of using a global variable to ease testing.
-This way, we can add, delete and update`Expenditure`entries in a new`itemList`during testing without affecting the actual`itemList`.
+We pass in the `itemList` to the `Command` object instead of using a global variable to ease testing.
+This way, we can add, delete and update `Expenditure` entries in a new `itemList` during testing without affecting the actual`itemList`.

 ### Command component
-The source can be found in [command](https://github.com/AY2122S2-CS2113T-T10-4/tp/blob/master/src/main/java/seedu/MindMyMoney/command)
+The source can be found in [`command`](https://github.com/AY2122S2-CS2113T-T10-4/tp/blob/master/src/main/java/seedu/mindmymoney/command)

 ![command_diagram](images/command_diagram.png)
 Fig 5 - Command Class Diagram

-The Command component consists of `Command` abstract class, `AddCommand`, `ByeCommand`, `DeleteCommand`, `HelpCommand` , `ListCommand`and `UpdateCommand` that extends the `Command` class.
+The Command component consists of Command abstract class, `AddCommand`, `ByeCommand`, `DeleteCommand`, `HelpCommand` , `ListCommand`and `UpdateCommand` that extends the `Command` class.

 The Command component:
 - Provides all the Command classes which can be instantiated by `Parser.parseCommand()`.
 The Command objects can then be executed.
 Only 1 Command object can be created.
-- Includes a `.executeCommand()` method in each Command classes which performs the relevant command and throws exceptions if an error is encountered.
+- Includes a `Command.executeCommand()` method in each Command classes which performs the relevant command and throws exceptions if an error is encountered.
 The error is then handled.

 ### Storage component
-The source can be found in [Storage.java](https://github.com/AY2122S2-CS2113T-T10-4/tp/blob/master/src/main/java/seedu/MindMyMoney/Storage.java)
+The source can be found in [`Storage.java`](https://github.com/AY2122S2-CS2113T-T10-4/tp/blob/master/src/main/java/seedu/mindmymoney/Storage.java)

 ![storage_diagram](images/storage_diagram.png)
 Fig 6 - Storage Class Diagram